vitringr/vault/_Ideas.md

 "generative artist"

+# On Habits

+- we are what we do
+- 3 months vs 5 years
+- kaizen kaizen kaizen kaizen kaizen...
+- impulsive behavior vs actual choice
+- building yourself
+- fuck talent

 # Resources

 Any resources worthy of a single page.

-Big O is a godo idea, also snippets and such.
+Big O is a good example, also snippets and such.

 # Guides